We have much more to do and your continued support is needed now more than ever.

 10 of the Best Things About Camping

 Camping provides some of the best opportunities to take photos and show off all the cool things you’re doing.
 A gorgeous landscape, mouth-watering food, great friends and crazy adventures.
-This summer, capture and share your cookout or Great American Backyard Campout memories using the hashtag #campie (a selfie taken while camping out) on Instagram or Twitter.
+This summer, capture and share your cookout or Great American Campout memories using the hashtag #campie (a selfie taken while camping out) on Instagram or Twitter.

 Here’s a countdown of the 10 best things about camping that you can include in your #campie.
 What’s your favorite thing about camping?